Floorp-Projects/Floorp/testing/web-platform/README.md

 ------------------------------

-Occasionally it is useful to set metadata for an entire directory of tests e.g. to disable them all, or to enable prefs for every test.
+Occasionally it is useful to set metadata for an entire directory of tests e.g. to disable then all, or to enable prefs for every test.
 In that case it is possible to create a `__dir__.ini` file in the metadata directory corresponding to the tests for which you want to set this metadata e.g. to disable all the tests in